 Ofgem have mandated that all electricity suppliers must take all reasonable steps to ensure a Smart Metering System is installed at each domestic premise by 31st December 2020.

-This change will support suppliers in the achievement of Supply Licence Condition 39.
+This change will support Suppliers in the achievement of Supply Licence Condition 39.

 Consumer Impacts

-The Proposer did not identify any material impact on consumers from the implementation of this CP
+The Proposer identified a positive impact on consumers from the implementation of this CP as the fact DNO’s are currently released from their obligation once 2% of interventions is exceeded is harmful to customers as these customers are not subject to any SLA.
+The Proposer acknowledged that DNO’s have an obligation to prioritise these customers but believe all customers should have the same certainty of when a reported intervention will be rectified.

 Environmental Impacts